Shehan Karunatilaka

 Shehan Karunatilaka (born 1975) is a Sri Lankan writer.
 He grew up in Colombo, studied in New Zealand and has lived and worked in London, Amsterdam and Singapore.
 His 2010 debut novel Chinaman: The Legend of Pradeep Mathew won the Commonwealth Book Prize, the DSC Prize, the Gratiaen Prize and was adjudged the second greatest cricket book of all time by Wisden.
-His second novel The Seven Moons of Maali Almeida (Sort of Books, 2022) was announced as the winner of the 2022 Booker Prize on 17 October 2022.
+His second novel The Seven Moons of Maali Almeida (Sort of Books, 2022) won the 2022 Booker Prize.

 Biography

 Shehan Karunatilaka was born in 1975 in Galle, southern Sri Lanka, and grew up in Colombo.
 He was educated at S. Thomas' Preparatory School, Kollupitiya, Sri Lanka, and then in New Zealand at Whanganui Collegiate School, and Massey University.
 He graduated in English literature, against his family's wish that he study business administration.

 Before publishing his debut novel in 2010, he worked in advertising at McCann, Iris and BBDO, and has also written features for The Guardian, Newsweek, Rolling Stone, GQ, National Geographic, Conde Nast, Wisden, The Cricketer and the Economic Times.
 He has played bass with Sri Lankan rock bands Independent Square and Powercut Circus and the Brass Monkey Band.